ncatlab/nlab-content/pages/21089.md

 Duff:

-(20:54) There again I don't want to make any [rushed?] predictions.
+(20:54) There again I don't want to make any rash predictions.

 (21:00) My view of research is a Darwinian one: You find the brightest people, you give them the money, you let them get on with it and they will go wherever they will go.
 I don't think one should try and engineer, from above,  the directions that research should take.
 Let the imagination of the best people -- let their imagination run them, and we'll see where it takes us.